bobthecow/homebrew-php/README.md

 The ordering of Formula attributes, such as the `homepage`, `url`, `md5`, etc. should follow the above order for consistency.
 The `version` is only included when the url does not include a version in the filename. `head` installations are not required.

-All official PHP extensions should be derived from the latest PHP stable version included in `homebrew-php`.
-As of this writing, the version is `5.3.13`.
+All official PHP extensions should be built for the latest, stable version of PHP included in `homebrew-php`.
+As of this writing, these version are `5.3.13` and `5.4.3`.

 ## Todo

-* Proper PHP Versioning?
-See issue [#1](https://github.com/josegonzalez/homebrew-php/issues/8)
+* ~~Proper PHP Versioning?
+See issue [#1](https://github.com/josegonzalez/homebrew-php/issues/8)~~
 * ~~Pull out all PHP-related brews from Homebrew~~

 ## License